nesmaAlmoazamy/Handling_Multilinguality/README.md

 *After that we Trained it over all the English dataset, code [here]( https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/Flair/FlairEnglishClassificationToBeRunOverTheCluster.ipynb)
 * But it resulted in a very strange results, which can be seen from [here]( https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/Flair/result_flair.txt)

+Visualization code of the graphs that are used in the blog post can be found [here](https://github.com/nesmaAlmoazamy/Handling_Multilinguality/blob/master/Visualization/Visualizations.ipynb)

 Blog post can be found [here](https://medium.com/@mahmoud.kamel104/machine-translation-and-multilinguality-in-text-classification-6e20ef9dbce8)